FFmpeg Live Streaming – What Professional Broadcasters Need to Know [2024 Update]

 What Can You Do With FFmpeg?

 FFmpeg has a wide range of capabilities for live video streaming.
-With FFmpeg, users can do the following:
+Some of FFmpeg video streaming capabilities include:

-• Adjust bitrate (both audio and video)
+- Adjust bitrate (both audio and video)

-• Adjust volume, remove audio and/or merge an audio file with a video file
+- Adjust volume, remove audio and/or merge an audio file with a video file

-• Remap a mono audio source to stereo channels
+- Remap a mono audio source to stereo channels

-• Crop, scale or rotate a video file
+- Crop, scale or rotate a video file

-• Recording input from a webcam or other video source
+- Recording input from a webcam or other video source

-• Broadcast live stream a video feed
+- Broadcast live stream a video feed

 If you’ve used image editing, video editing, or audio editing software, you’ve probably used FFmpeg before.
 Given its free and open-source nature, many other applications with a GUI use FFmpeg to provide backend processing.
-You could easily have worked with FFmpeg online without knowing it.
+You could easily have worked with FFmpeg stream server online without knowing it.

 How FFmpeg’s Live Streaming Tools Work